Archived Blog Entry

 Open theology has gained wide attention since the 1990s.
 It enjoys growing influence in the Church of the Nazarene.

-Reduced to its bare bones, Open theology affirms that 1) love is uniquely exemplified by God, 2) love is the human ethical imperative, 3) God and creatures enjoy free and mutually-influencing relations, 4) and the future is open and not settled.
+Reduced to its bare bones, Open theology affirms that 1) love is uniquely exemplified by God and is the human ethical imperative, 2) God and creatures enjoy free and mutually-influencing relations, 3) and the future is open and not settled.

-Open theology affirms that God knows everything that may happen in the future.
+Open theology says God knows everything that may happen in the future.
 God knows all possibilities.
-But God does not know with absolute certainty what every free creature will someday actually do.
+But God does not know with absolute certainty what free creatures will someday actually do.

 Many Christians in the Arminian, Wesleyan, and Holiness traditions are attracted to Open theology.
 This attraction is due mainly to Open theology’s claims about divine love, creaturely freedom, and the God-creature covenant relationship.

-A growing number of Church of the Nazarene members, including some laity, pastors, and professional scholars explicitly identify themselves as advocates of Open theology or have strong sympathies with the tradition.
+A growing number of Church of the Nazarene members, including laity, pastors, and professional scholars explicitly identify themselves as advocates of Open theology or have strong sympathies with it.

-In what follows, I briefly introduce main concepts of Open theology, and I address some biblical, historical, and theological issues.
+In what follows, I introduce main concepts of Open theology.
+I address some biblical, historical, and theological issues.
 I want readers to become better acquainted with the answers Open theology gives important questions.

 I also wrote this essay to help Church of the Nazarene leaders and laity avoid unnecessary conflicts.
 To that end, I conclude with recommendations for how the Church of the Nazarene might position itself and help its members respond to Open theology.